-Flag Action -r Reverses the order of the sort to get reverse collated order $(1s -r)$, or reverse time order $(1s -tr)$. -R Lists all entries including hidden files.
-Without this flag, the 1s command does not list the names of entries that begin with a dot (.), such as .profile, .login, and relative pathnames. -F Puts a / (slash) after each file name if the file is a directory, or an (asterisk) after each file name if the file can be executed. -R Lists all subdirectories recursively.
+Flag Action -a Lists all entries including hidden files.
+Without this flag, the 1s command does not list the names of entries that begin with a dot (.), such as .profile, .login and relative pathnames. -1 Lists in long format.
+An -1 listing provides the type, permissions, number of links, owner, group, size and time of last modification for each file or directory listed. -r Reverses the order of the sort to get reverse collated order (ls -r) or reverse time order (ls -tr). -t Sorts the files and directories by the time they were last modified (latest first), rather than collated by name. -F Puts a $/$ (slash) after each file name if the file is a directory or an \star (asterisk) after each file name if the file can be executed. -R Lists all subdirectories recursively.
 Descends into each directory and subdirectory to provide a listing of the entire directory tree.